 - 3) Recognize the capacity of routine microbiology testing as it pertains to the diagnosis and management of infectious diseases (PC3)

 - 4) Demonstrate increased facility in the judicious use of antimicrobial agents (MK4)

 Prerequisites: 4th year status; Pediatric clerkship must be completed

 Time Distribution: 80% Clinical; 5% Lecture; 15% Literature review

 Notes and Enrollment Information:

 Interprofessional Collaborative Skills: Yes

-Skills Description: Yes - Students will interact daily with Pharmacy students, Pharmacy Residents and Clinical Pharmacists on the wards as well as with the Antimicrobial Stewardship Pharmacy team.
-Students will need to collaborate with social workers, discharge planners and other allied health care providers in caring for patients.
-Students will contact and have opportunity to meet technicians, clinical microbiologist, pathologists, as well as hospital and laboratory administrators.
+Skills Description: Students will have discussions with clinical microbiologists and molecular diagnosticians to optimize patient care as it relates to reaching a diagnosis.
+Students will interact daily with Pharmacy students, Pharmacy Residents and Clinical Pharmacists on the wards as well as with the Antimicrobial Stewardship team ensuring the best therapeutic interventions are made.
+Students will also need to collaborate with therapists, nurses, social workers, discharge planners and case managers to effect robust and safe transitions in the care for complex patients.

 Service Learning Included: None